-- 1. Turn off water supply using two valves located on the water lines on each side of the canister.
+- 1. Turn off water supply using the valve located on the water line on going into the canister.
 Water pump should be OFF. - 2.
 Place drip pan below filter housing to catch any spillage. - 3.
 Press the red button on top of the filter housing to release pressure. - 4.
 Using a spanner wrench, rotate the filter housing.
-Unscrew the housing completely, dump water out and remove the filter (dispose of the old filter properly). - Clean the inside of the filter housing with mild detergent.
-Thoroughly rinse and wipe clean.
+Unscrew the housing completely, dump water out and remove the filter (dispose of the old filter properly). - 5.
+Clean the inside of the filter housing with mild detergent.
+Thoroughly rinse and wipe clean. - 6.
+Remove the O-ring from the groove in the housing and wipe clean.
+Filter Housing Coat with petroleum jelly. - 7.

-Filter Housing

-- Remove the O-ring from the groove in the housing and wipe clean.
-Coat with petroleum jelly. - 7.
 Replace the O-ring in the groove, making sure it is properly seated. - 8.
 Install the new filter cartridge. - 9.
 Replace the canister housing (hand tighten is normally sufficient). - 10.
 Turn on the water supply, turn the pump ON, open a faucet and check for leaks.
 Turn the pump OFF afterwards.

 NOTE: There is no bypass feature on a canister style water filter.
-The water filter must be removed before sanitizing or winterizing the RV.
+The filter cartridge must be removed before sanitizing or winterizing the RV.